Kerbas-ad-astra/XTLandertron/README.md

 ##Features

+Landertrons are small solid rocket motors which can be mounted on a craft and set to automatically fire in one of three modes:

+* **SoftLanding**, firing to *brake* a rocket's descent and prevent the rocket from *breaking*.
+Note that the engines will cut out when the craft is slightly above the ground, so be ready for a bit of a drop!
+* **ShortLanding**, firing to arrest a spaceplane's momentum on landing.
+* **StayPut**, firing downward to prevent a vehicle from bouncing or tipping (or at least try).

+A landertron will only fire if it can make a positive contribution to its desired mode, and will cut out automatically, but it's up to you to put them in the proper quantity and orientation to get the job done.

+If KAS and KIS are installed, then the landertrons can be refueled using the included hex-cans of solid fuel.
+Just attach them to spent landertrons, and you will be ready to fly again in no time.

+There is also a "Landertron Box", which will attempt to control a spacecraft's engines as if they were landertrons.
+Warranty void if used for critical mission phases!

 ##Recommended addons

 * [**Home Grown Rockets**](http://forum.kerbalspaceprogram.com/index.php?/topic/55521-102hgr-1875m-partsv130-released/) (plus [HGR Community Fixes](http://forum.kerbalspaceprogram.com/index.php?/topic/131556-104-5-hgr-community-fixes-home-grown-fixes-for-home-grown-rockets-v12-2016-mar-01/)) have retro-rockets in their "SoyJuice" descent modules.
 With Landertron, they will automatically fire to soften their landings, just like the real Soyuz pods.
+(Note that they are not capable of substituting for parachutes!)

 ##Download and install